despegar/mot/README.md

 * Plain sockets -- it is always possible to use the TCP streams directly (and it is indeed done by a lot of applications); this, however, puts the burden of doing all the repetitive tasks (delimitation, response association, connection lifecycle management) on the application programmer.

-* [SPDY](http://www.chromium.org/spdy/spdy-whitepaper) -- a protocol than maintains HTTP semantics, but encodes the information in binary form; it also modifies the way the data is sent over the TCP connection (TLS actually); its goal is primarily to serve as a replacement for HTTP in the web.
+* [HTTP/2](https://tools.ietf.org/html/draft-ietf-httpbis-http2) (previously known as SPDY) -- a protocol than maintains HTTP/1.x semantics, but encodes the information in binary form; it also modifies the way the data is sent over the TCP connection (TLS actually), allowing connection multiplexing.
+Its goal is primarily to serve as a replacement for HTTP in the web.

 * [ZeroMQ](http://zeromq.org/) (ØMQ) -- an attempt to re-signify the Berkeley sockets API, defining several types of interactions using delimited messages over (among others) a TCP transport.